ccev/pogoinfo/README.md

 # Pogo Information

 Lots of up-to-date data for Pogo.
-Updated everyday at 9am GMT.
+Updated automatically.

-Go through the code and see if you find something useful.
+Go through the files and see if you find something useful.
+Most of the structures are self-explainatory (except for Grunts maybe, but that format is explained in active/README.md)
-- events/active.json is only good for event spawns. eggs/raids/quests are not really supported

 ### Pokemon Format:

-Each key will only be there, if the script knows about it and its value is > 0.
+Each key will only be there, if the bot knows about it and its value is > 0.
+All possible keys:

 ```js
 {